 A similar trend is observed in the lower panels, where the time evolution of the \textit{rms} of velocity $\bm{v}$ (green curves) and Alfv\'en speed $\bm{B}/\sqrt{\mathcal{E}_0}$ (red curves) are plotted.
-Here the total inertia is computed at $t=0$, including the initial magnetic fluctuations, hence $\mathcal{E}_0 =\rho h + B^2 = \rho h (1 + \sigma_0 + \sigma_1)$, with $\rho h \simeq 4p = 1000$ in all our runs.
-Notice that velocity fluctuations are initially zero, given that only magnetic fluctuations are imposed at $t=0$, and they remain small for all runs at any time, so that relativistic corrections for synchrotron emission (like Doppler boosting and polarization angle swing, described in the next section) are expected to be small.
+Here the total inertia is computed at $t=0$, including the initial magnetic fluctuations, $\mathcal{E}_0 =\rho h + B^2 = \rho h (1 + \sigma_0 + \sigma_1)$, with $\rho h \simeq 4p = 1000$ in all our runs.
+Notice that velocity fluctuations are initially zero, given that only magnetic fluctuations are imposed at $t=0$, and they remain small for all runs at any time, so that relativistic corrections for synchrotron emission (such as Doppler boosting and polarization angle swing, described in the next section) are expected to be small.
 After the initial transient, when the velocity fluctuations increase, a sort of Alfv\'enic balance is soon reached, in which both quantities slowly decrease in time following extremely similar patterns.
-When the guide field is large the Alfv\'enic coupling is so strong that the two quantities are practically equivalent, see cases \texttt{R02} and \texttt{R05}.
+When the guide field is large, the Alfv\'enic coupling is so strong that the two quantities are practically equivalent (see cases \texttt{R02} and \texttt{R05}).
 When $\bm{B}_0$ decreases compared to fluctuations, as in cases \texttt{R08} and \texttt{R11}, the Alfv\'enic coupling is less strong and the kinetic fluctuations always remain smaller than the (normalized) magnetic one, even if trends are still similar.

-When dealing with MHD turbulence, the spectral behaviour of fluctuations must be necessarily investigated.
-We select three runs with very different values of $\eta$, and show results in Fig.~\ref{fig:spectra-time} and Fig.~\ref{fig:spectra}.
-3D power spectral densities depends on $k_x,k_y,k_z$, but these can be isotropized by summing over contributions with the same module $k$, providing \textit{omnidirectional} 1D spectra \citep[e.g.][]{Franci2018}: $E_\mathrm{m}(k)$ of $(\delta \bm{B})^2$ (red curves, not normalized against $\mathcal{E}_0$) and $E_\mathrm{v}(k)$ of $(\delta \bm{v})^2$ (green curves).
+When dealing with MHD turbulence, the spectral behavior of fluctuations must necessarily be investigated.
+We selected three runs with very different values of $\eta$, and show the results in Fig.~\ref{fig:spectra-time} and Fig.~\ref{fig:spectra}.
+The 3D power spectral densities depend on $k_x,k_y,k_z$, but these can be isotropized by summing over contributions with the same module, $k$, providing omnidirectional 1D spectra \citep[e.g.][]{Franci2018}: $E_\mathrm{m}(k)$ of $(\delta \bm{B})^2$ (red curves, not normalized against $\mathcal{E}_0$) and $E_\mathrm{v}(k)$ of $(\delta \bm{v})^2$ (green curves).
 These are further multiplied by $k^{5/3}$, or other slopes, to enhance similarities or deviations from a Kolmogorov spectrum $E(k)\propto k^{-5/3}$.
-Notice the inertial range covering more than a full decade, followed by a quite rapid decay towards the (numerical) dissipation scales.
+Notice the inertial range covering more than a full decade, followed by a quite rapid decay toward the (numerical) dissipation scales.